mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-scrum.md

 # Reflection

 Kanban is currently working quite well for us.
 A couple of folks have recently, and independently, mentioned that they feel engaged and that the team is super productive.
 And indeed, we're shipping consequential changes every one to two weeks.
 Projects haven't felt stalled in quite some time.
-I beleive this is largely due to two things:
+I believe this is largely due to two things:

 1. Optimizing for finishing work as a team rather than individuals being busy (i.e. one of our stated goals in moving to Kanban)
 2. A focus on incrementally delivering product (a different, but related, thread we've been tugging on as a Product Engineering organization &mdash; a likely post for a different day)